lynndylanhurley/devise_token_auth/README.md

 Please open GitHub issues for bugs and enhancements only, not general help requests.
 Please search previous issues (and Google and StackOverflow) before creating a new issue.

-Please read the [issue reporting guidelines](#issue-reporting) before posting issues.
+Please read the [ISSUE_TEMPLATE.md] before posting issues.

 ## [FAQ](docs/faq.md)